-2.4.4 Internal Enquiries and Suspension
+2.8 Internal Enquiries and Suspension

 - The DSL will make an immediate decision about whether any individual accused of abuse should be temporarily suspended pending further police and social services inquiries. - Irrespective of the findings of the social services or police inquiries the Chief Executive and Lighthouse Board of Trustees will assess all individual cases to decide whether a member of staff or volunteer can be reinstated and how this can be sensitively handled.
 This may be a difficult decision, particularly where there is insufficient evidence to uphold any action by the police.
 In such cases, a decision should be made based upon the available information which could suggest that on a balance of probability, it is more likely than not that the allegation is true.
-The welfare of the vulnerable adult should remain of paramount importance throughout.
+The welfare of the child should remain of paramount importance throughout.

-2.4.5 Support to deal with the aftermath of abuse
+2.9 Support to deal with the aftermath of abuse

-- Consideration should be given to the kind of support that vulnerable adults and members of staff may need.
+- Consideration should be given to the kind of support that children, parents and members of staff may need.
 Use of helplines, support groups and open meetings will maintain an open culture and help the healing process. - Consideration should be given to what kind of support may be appropriate for the alleged perpetrator.

-2.4.6 Allegations of previous abuse
+2.10 Allegations of previous abuse

-Allegations of abuse may be made some time after the event (e.g. by an adult who was abused as a child or by a member of staff who is still currently working with vulnerable adults).
+Allegations of abuse may be made some time after the event (e.g. by an adult who was abused as a child or by a member of staff who is still currently working with children).

 Where such an allegation is made, Lighthouse will follow the procedures as detailed above and report the matter to the social services or the police.
-This is because other vulnerable adults may be at risk from this person.
-Anyone who has a previous criminal conviction for offences related to abuse is automatically excluded from working with vulnerable adults.
-This is reinforced by the provisions of the Care Act 2014, which outlines the legal framework for protecting vulnerable adults.
+This is because other children may be at risk from this person.
+Anyone who has a previous criminal conviction for offences related to abuse is automatically excluded from working with children.
+This is reinforced by the details of the Protection of Children Act 1999.